Rethinking Softmax Cross-Entropy Loss for Adversarial Robustness: Methodology

-where $\varphi(x)$ is the probability density function of standard normal distribution. \end{theorem} Similar to the previously introduced notations, here we denote the subset $\mathcal{D}_{k}=\{(x,y)\in\mathcal{D}|y=k\}$ and $N_{k}=|\mathcal{D}_{k}|$.
-In the training process, we let $C_{k}=\frac{1}{N_{k}}\sum_{(x,y)\in\mathcal{D}_{k}}\mathcal{L}_{\MMC}(Z(x),y)$ be the averaged MMC loss in the subset $\mathcal{D}_{k}$.
-According to Theorem~\ref{theorem:2}, there are attractive merits of the MMC loss compared to the g-SCE loss.
-First, the sample density here is proportional to $N_{k}$ rather than $N_{k,\hat{k}}$, where $N_{k}$ is on average $N/L$.
-It facilitates producing larger sample density.
-Second, when the loss value $C$ is minimized to zero, the sample density will exponentially increase according to Eq.~(\ref{equ:12}).
-The right panel of Fig.~\ref{fig:3} provides an intuitive insight on this property of the MMC loss: Since the loss value $C$ is proportional to the squared distance from the preset center $\mu^*_y$, the feature points with lower loss values are certain to locate in a smaller volume around the center.
-Consequently, the feature points of the same class are encouraged to gather around the corresponding center, such that for each sample, there will be more other samples in its neighborhood, which leads to locally robust predictions~\cite{schmidt2018adversarially}.
-Therefore, the MMC loss value becomes a reliable metric of the uncertainty on returned predictions.
-Besides, the MMC loss can naturally avoid the degradation problem encountered in the center loss, since the preset centers $\mu^*$ are untrainable.
-These properties of the MMC loss lead to a considerable improvement on robustness and faster convergence rate in the training procedure compared to the other losses, as shown in our experiments.
-In the test phase, the network can still return a normalized prediction with the softmax function.
-In Appendix B.1, we provide the generation algorithm for $\mu^*$.
-In Appendix B.2, we discuss on why the squared-error form in Eq.~(\ref{equ:11}) is preferred compared to, e.g., the absolute form or the Huber form~\cite{friedman2001elements} in the adversarial setting.
-We further introduce flexible variants of the MMC loss in Appendix B.3, which can better adapt to various tasks.
+According to Theorem~\ref{theorem:2}, there are several attractive merits of the MMC loss, as described below.

+\textbf{Inducing higher sample density.} Compared to Theorem~\ref{theorem:1}, the sample density induced by MMC is proportional to $N_{k}$ rather than $N_{k,{\tilde{k}}}$, where $N_{k}$ is on average $N/L$.
+It facilitates producing higher sample density.
+Furthermore, when the loss value $C$ is minimized to zero, the sample density will exponentially increase according to Eq.~(\ref{equ:12}), as illustrated in Fig.~\ref{fig:29}(b).
+The right panel of Fig.~\ref{fig:3} also provides an intuitive insight on this property of the MMC loss: since the loss value $C$ is proportional to the squared distance from the preset center $\mu^*_y$, the feature points with lower loss values are certain to locate in a smaller volume around the center.
+Consequently, the feature points of the same class are encouraged to gather around the corresponding center, such that for each sample, there will be locally enough data in its neighborhood for robust learning~\citep{schmidt2018adversarially}.
+The MMC loss value also becomes a reliable metric of the uncertainty on returned predictions.

+\textbf{Better exploiting model capacity.} Behind the simple formula, the MMC loss can explicitly monitor inter-class dispersion by the hyperparameter $C_{\text{MM}}$, while enabling the network to concentrate on minimizing intra-class compactness in training.
+Instead of repeatedly searching for an internal trade-off in training as the center loss, the monotonicity of the supervisory signals induced by MMC can better exploit model capacity and also lead to faster convergence, as empirically shown in Fig.~\ref{fig:1}(a).

+\textbf{Avoiding the degradation problem.} The MMC loss can naturally avoid the degradation problem encountered in \citet{wen2016discriminative} when the center loss is not jointly used with the SCE loss, since the preset centers $\mu^*$ for MMC are untrainable.
+In the test phase, the network trained by MMC can still return a normalized prediction with the softmax function.
+More details about the empirical superiorities of the MMC loss over other previous losses are demonstrated in Sec.~\ref{exper}.